fatima-amani/a2a-multi-agent-friends-scheduling/README.md

-# Friend Scheduling Multi-Agent System
+# A2A PickleBall Scheduling Multi-Agent System

-This project implements a multi-agent system for scheduling activities among friends.
-It consists of a host agent and three friend agents, each built with a different technology.
+This project implements a multi-agent system using A2A Protocol for scheduling activities among friends.
+It uses a2a to communicate between different agents made using Google ADK, OpenAI agents, CrewAI, and LangGraph.
+The project consists of a host client agent and four friend agents, each simulating one of the developer's friends.

 -   **Host Agent**: The central coordinator.
 -   **Friend Agent (ADK)**: A friend agent built with the Agent Development Kit.
 -   **Friend Agent (CrewAI)**: A friend agent built with CrewAI.
 -   **Friend Agent (LangGraph)**: A friend agent built with LangGraph.
+-   **Friend Agent (OpenAI)**: A friend agent built with the OpenAI Agents.

 ## Repository